"The novelty is the sensitivity of the artist." - Azorin

 - "Maestranza Sevillana" by Pedro Morales Munoz.

 Why not introduce yourself to Spanish dance by having a little listen to some Spanish dance music.
-Indeed, the choice of music is crucial to successful dance classes: a good song tends to motivate the student and make them improve at a faster rate!
+Indeed, the choice of music is crucial to successful dance classes: a good song tends to motivate people and make them improve at a faster rate as they can conjure up an image of traditional Spanish dancers!

 More of a fan of Irish music?
 Try your luck at Irish dancing.

-Finally, the last criterion to bear in mind when making your decision: the gear requested by the teacher!
+Finally, the last criterion to bear in mind when making your decision: the gear requested by the teacher for when you perform (or baile!)!

-Spanish dance focuses on the beauty of the dancer's gestures and the aesthetics: unlike contemporary or modern dance, it is essential to acquire very specifically, and sometimes quite expensive, gear.
+Spanish dance focuses on the beauty of the dancer's gestures and the aesthetics: unlike contemporary or modern dance, it is essential to acquire very specifically, and sometimes quite expensive, gear for performance.

-With regard to flamenco dancing, women have the option of wearing a full skirt, ornately decorated at the bottom, and a light top, often in lace, or alternatively full traditional Spanish costume.
-Colours are typically red and black and black shoes with a hard outer sole are worn.
+With regard to flamenco dancing, women have the option of wearing a full skirt, ornately decorated at the bottom, and a light top, often in old or vintage lace, or alternatively full traditional Spanish costume.
+Colours are typically black on a red background or red on a black background and black shoes with a hard outer sole are worn.
+It is not common to see non-striking colours like white in typical flamenco dancing costume.

 For the paso doble, the clothes are quite similar.
-Men must wear a comfortable black suit and hard-soled shoes.
+Men must wear a comfortable black suit and hard-soled shoes (again in it is very rare to see white suits on men).

 Dance schools may provide the necessary accessories themselves, but nothing beats your own gear to be able to practise between classes!